LoganDoesThings/mockingjay/README.md

 ## Contact

-If there is any question, please contact me at memochou1993@gmail.com.
+If there is any question, please contact me at thelaoxgaming@gmail.com.
 Thank you.

-## Changelog

-Detailed changes for each release are documented in the [release notes](https://github.com/memochou1993/gpt-ai-assistant/releases).

 ## License